 Do you believe in ghosts?
-Are the squeaks and rattles that you hear in bed at night the work of spirits… or a big gust of wind?
+Are the squeaks and rattles that you hear in bed at night the work of spirits or just a big gust of wind?
 No matter how much you believe in the paranormal, everyone loves a ghost story.
-These ten villages around the UK have more than their fair share of spooky rumours surrounding them.
+These villages around the UK have more than their fair share of spooky rumours surrounding them.

 This village is widely regarded as haunted; it was even named the most haunted village in the UK by the Guinness Book of World Records.
 Locals estimate that there are around 15 ghosts in the area, including a schoolmaster who walks around in stripy trousers and a screaming man who fell to his death while working in a factory.

 Borley Rectory burnt down in 1937 (photo credit: essexlive.news)